ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign endpoint="/measurements" %}
 {% assign summary="Updates measurements" %}
 {% capture description %}
-Updating a measurement does always affect the whole measurement.
-This means that you must send the whole measurement including attributes in the request body.
-The server then deletes the old measurement and creates the new one in a single transaction.
+Updating a measurement is about changing measurement attributes.
+Pass the whole measurement including all attributes in the request body.
+The server then deletes all attributes and creates the new one in a single transaction.
 {% endcapture %}

 {% assign exampleCaption="Update a measurement - add and change an attribute" %}